A-Z Artist Index Compilations Record Labels Media

 Advert for a gig at Leisureland, Galway on 26 October 1976.

-Bolton was replaced by Gerry O'Donavan.
-Bobby Kelly had left the band by this point too.
-Deke O'Brien joined during 1977 following the dissolution of his Nightbus band ( Brendan Bonass, Bobby Kelly, and Robbie Brennan had all played on the Nightbus LP the year before).
+Deke O'Brien (ex Nightbus, Bees Make Honey, etc), joined Stepaside in mid 1977, revitalising the band.
+Brendan Bonass, Bobby Kelly, and Robbie Brennan had all played on the Nightbus LP.
 Also in 1977, Gerry O'Donavan was replaced by Tommy Moore and then Paul Ashford.
-This lineup recorded the band's debut single "Good Morning Little Schoolgirl" released on Mulligan Records in April 1977.
+This lineup recorded the band's debut single "Good Morning Little Schoolgirl" released on Mulligan Records in 1977.
 It's a rather tame effort and sold poorly.
 A second single on Mulligan was cancelled.

 Supporting Rory Gallagher at Macroom, 24 June 1978